-California will provide qualified residents with assistance in paying for their child care costs.
+California will provide qualified residents with assistance in paying for their child care costs or some families may qualify for free day care programs.
 The program is short term in nature and is intended to help pay expenses while the parent is working and transitioning off of public aid.
 Help may also be provided when the guardian or parent is attending school or job training.
 The state will, as part of CalWORKs, subsidize a portion of your day or child care costs as the family works towards self-sufficiency.

 So to this end, the objective of the program is to assist a family with transitioning from the immediate, short-term child care needed as the parent starts work or training.
 Case managers will help clients find stable, affordable, and longer term day care that is necessary for the family to remain off of public aid.